jackwasey/icd/README.md

 ICD-9 codes are still in heavy use around the world, particularly in the USA where the ICD-9-CM (Clinical Modification) was in widespread use until the end of 2015.
-ICD-10 has been used worldwide for reporting cause of death for more than a decade.
+ICD-10 has been used worldwide for reporting cause of death for more than a decade, and ICD-11 is due to be released in 2018.
 ICD-10-CM is now the primary coding scheme for US hospital admission and discharge diagnoses used for regulatory purposes and billing.
-A vast amount of patient data is recorded with ICD-9 codes of some kind: this package enables their use in R alongside ICD-10.
+A vast amount of electronic patient data is recorded with ICD-9 codes of some kind: this package enables their use in R alongside ICD-10.

 Comorbidities
 -------------